Key to 21st Century Space Transportation

 · Provide escape pods for up to 4 passengers.
 Passengers will have no flight control authority.

 The business model considered by Lockheed Martin for the VentureStar commercial launch vehicle fleet may still be the best option.
 Lockheed Martin proposed to build a minimal commercial fleet of vehicles.
 One cost estimate for the fleet was $8 billion in 2014 dollars.
-NASA and other U.S. government customers were expected to make a certain guarantee for a specific number of payloads.
+NASA and other U.S. government customers were expected to make a certain guarantee for a specific number of payloads (launches).
 Unfortunately the VentureStar had unsolvable development problems.
 In reality this is the same business model that the USAF has with United Launch Alliance and unfortunately the extreme operating cost of their expendable launch vehicles has made this an untenable business contract.

 Since the flight systems for the CSS freighter are still being evaluated development cost cannot be made at this time.
-However, by selecting existing subsystems with little or no development requirements, it is expected that the launcher can be finance with funding from the private sector.
+However, by selecting existing subsystems with little or no development requirements, it is believed that the launcher can be finance with funding from the private sector.